 What we end up with is a message framed with the stentorious didacticism of a street preacher rather than any moral argument.
 Moreover, it is one that incorrectly lays the blame for nuclear war at the feet of scientists.
 While scientists engaged in the creation of weapons of mass destruction have an undeniable responsibility for the things they create, the film is notably lacking in including any military people or politicians amongst the passenger complement.
 After all, scientists only build the bombs, it is the military and leaderships who unleash them.
 It is small-minded territorial disputes, prejudices and paranoias that fuel wars, not scientific inquiry.
 Surely trying to indict a scientist for creating The Bomb is like trying to blame the inventor of the musket for all the gang shootings in The US.

 Director Reginald LeBorg was an Austrian immigrant who worked as a B-budget director in Hollywood between the 1920s to the 1970s, mostly being known for a number of the entries in the Joe Palooka series.
-His other genre films include:- the Inner Sanctum thrillers Calling Dr Death (1944) and Dead Man’s Eyes (1944); the clairvoyance film Destiny (1944); Jungle Woman (1944), the second in Universal’s series starring Acquanetta as a were-ape woman; The Mummy’s Ghost (1944), the fourth of Universal’s Mummy series; the voodoo film Weird Woman (1944); the mad scientist film The Black Sleep (1956); Voodoo Island (1957); the possession film Diary of a Madman (1962); the psychic thriller The Eyes of Annie Jones (1964); and the psycho-thriller So Evil, My Sister (1974).
+His other genre films include:- the Inner Sanctum thrillers Calling Dr Death (1944) and Dead Man’s Eyes (1944); the clairvoyance film Destiny (1944); Jungle Woman (1944), the second in Universal’s series starring Acquanetta as a were-ape woman; The Mummy’s Ghost (1944), the fourth of Universal’s Mummy series; Weird Woman (1944) about witchcraft in academic circles; the mad scientist film The Black Sleep (1956); Voodoo Island (1957); the possession film Diary of a Madman (1963); the psychic thriller The Eyes of Annie Jones (1964); and the psycho-thriller So Evil, My Sister (1974).